 In December 2016, the IASB issued a new Interpretation, IFRIC 22.
 IFRIC 22 provides requirements about which exchange rate to use in reporting foreign currency transactions (such as revenue transactions) when payment is made or received in advance.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The new Interpretation does not affect the consolidated and separate Financial Statements.